 West Street Improvements

-It has now been agreed that Hampshire County Council (HCC) will undertake the work to improve the crossing at Jacklyns Lane and West Street this summer.
+It has now been agreed that Hampshire County Council (HCC) will undertake the work to improve the crossing at Jacklyns Lane and West Street this August.
 Details of the improvements can be viewed at the Town Offices, The Co-op, by the Post Office counter, and on the Environment page.
 The existing junction layout will be kept but crossing points for pedestrians will be installed in Jacklyns Lane and at the bottom of West Street.

 The area in front of the Co-op will be pedestrianised with on street parking extended in front of the store.